Abundant Futures: Food Politics

 William Bock

 William Bock is a multi-disciplinary artist based in south west Ireland and working internationally.
 His work explores relationships between people and the environments they inhabit.
-Drawing from folk traditions and vernacular history on the land, the artist creates socially engaged projects rooted in place that engage with experiences of migration, ecology, colonial history, climate change and identity.
+Drawing from folk traditions and vernacular history on the land, William creates socially engaged projects rooted in place that engage with experiences of migration, ecology, colonial history, climate change, and identity.
+William brought his Green Rope project to Jersey which uses the act of Sugán rope making (an Irish straw rope) to bring people, nature and conversation together across cultural and social barriers.

 williambock.com